 A face covering is not the same as the medical-grade surgical masks used by healthcare and other workers as part of personal protective equipment (PPE).

 Face masks and coverings are now widely available to purchase in a number of shops, supermarkets and pharmacies in both disposable and reusable formats.
 Alternatively, you can use a bandana, a scarf or make your own - the government has provided guidance on how to do this here.
 If you already wear a religious garment that covers your mouth and nose, this counts as a face covering for this purpose and you do not have to wear another.

 When using face masks and face coverings it is important to wash your hands before putting them on and taking them off.
 If your mask / covering is reusable you should wash it after each use.

-The Huntington's Disease Association has a new range of face masks and face coverings which will be available to purchase from our online shop now.
+The Huntington's Disease Association has a range of face masks and face coverings which are be available to purchase from our online shop now.
 Please note our face masks and face coverings are not medical grade and should not and do not take the place of PPE equipment.
 They are single-ply.
 You should not rely on our face masks or face coverings alone to protect you from COVID-19.
-You should continue to follow all government guidance including maintaining social distancing and practicing good hand hygiene.
+You should continue to follow all government guidance.

 There are precautions you should take when you do spend time with others, when safe to do so in accordance with local guidance: